openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/additional_course_run_information.rst

 Additional Course Run Information
 #################################

-Optional aAdditional information that may change with each course run includes information about the languages that course content is available in, as well as the time you expect learners to spend with your course.
+Optional additional information that may change with each course run includes information about the languages that course content is available in, as well as the time you expect learners to spend with your course.